Health & Safety Information

 - Centers for Disease Control and Prevention information on Lyme disease

 - Published survey of tick-borne pathogens at JRBP and other areas in northern California

 Be attentive.
 Two of the most common snakes native to the area are the gopher snake and the Northern Pacific rattlesnake, also called Western rattlesnake (Crotalus oreganus oreganus).
-While rattlesnakes have a poisonous bite and gopher snakes do not, they are similar in color and length (often several feet long, or more).
+While rattlesnakes have a poisonous bite and gopher snakes do not, they are similar in color and length (often several feet long or longer).
 Besides the rattlesnake’s distinctive tail, the easiest way to tell the difference between the two snakes is by the shape of the head.
 A gopher snake head is the same width as its body, whereas a rattlesnake head is broader than the body and triangular in shape.

 Below: Northern Pacific rattlesnake, also called Western rattlesnake (Crotalus oreganus oreganus) at Jasper Ridge.

 If you see a snake that you cannot identify as safe, back away to a safe distance (at least 12 feet), and notify others nearby to avoid it.
 DO NOT attempt to capture, poke, move, or provoke the snake.